stygian-phrygian/hypatia/README.md

 run:
 csound main.csd

+By default it:
-It listens for csound score data on port: 8080 and url: "/score" If you wanna change which port and url it uses I'd recommend you reconsider your life choices.
+* listens for csound score data on port: 8080 and osc address: "/score"
+* creates a maximum of 16 Parts and 2 FXSend instruments

-If you wanna change which hardware device audio input comes from (see the last part of the above sentence).
+If you wanna change the
+* the maximum number of Parts created
-If you wanna change the maximum amount of Parts and FXSends there are... just don't (currently).
+* the maximum number of FXSends created
+* osc port (for receiving osc messages)
+* osc address (for receiving csound score)
+Edit the variables marked "Important Variables" in the csound source at the top of the score header.
+Though, I'd recommend you reconsider your life choices.
+You can thank csound for being so user friendly and configurable. ;)

 ## Backstory
 How much can one *single* csound file do?